MephistoDevelop/WeatherApp/README.md

 ## Future Features:

-- Take current Location
+- Auto-populate your current location
-- Change backgroundacccording to weather.
+- Change background according to the current weather

 ## Getting Started

 ### Prerequisites

--before running this project you will need to install before webpack and configure the live server on your webpac.config file. you can check more about it on this [page](https://webpack.js.org/guides/installation/).
+-Before running this project you will need to install webpack and configure the live server on your webpack.config file.
+You can learn more about it on this [page](https://webpack.js.org/guides/installation/).

 [npm install and config: ](https://docs.npmjs.com/cli/install)

 ### Setup

-To use this project you will need to download this repository and put in on your computer. after you will need to install webpack and npm to run correctly this project.
+To use this project you will need to download this repository onto your computer.
+Afterwards, you will need to install webpack and npm to correctly run this project.
+In the package.json file, input this

 in `package.json` file on the rules we are going to put this: